risk-first/website/introduction/Development-Process.md

 ### User Acceptance Test

-Next, User Acceptance is where our new feature meets another reality: _actual users_.
+Next, User Acceptance Testing (UAT) is where our new feature meets another reality: _actual users_.
 I think you can see how the process works by now.
 We're just flushing out yet more [Hidden Risks](Glossary#hidden-risk).

 ![UAT - putting tame users in front of your software is better than real ones, where the risk is higher ](images/generated/introduction/development_process_uat.png)

  - [Taking Action](Glossary#taking-action) is the _only_ way to create change in the world.
  - It's also the only way we can _learn_ about the world, adding to our [Internal Model](Glossary#internal-model).
  - In this case, we discover a [Hidden Risk](Glossary#hidden-risk): the user's difficulty in finding the feature.
 (The cloud obscuring the risk shows that it is hidden).
+ - In return, we can _expect_ the process of performing the UAT to delay our release (this is an attendant schedule risk).

 ## Observations